zachhannum/the-word-of-iron/manuscript/chapter_2.md

 A sudden impact hurled Marcus to the ground.
 The bearded man straddled him, a wild look in his eye.
 Dark blood matted his beard, and one of his eyes was nearly closed shut, red and swelling.
 Marcus was barely able to stop the dagger from reaching his throat with his good hand.
 It hovered mere inches from him, but he held the man's arm at bay.
 He strained, using all of his strength to push the man back.
 But his enemy had leverage, and bared down with his weight.
 He closed his eyes and gritted his teeth, pushing with everything he had.
 Then there was a crack and the pressure lifted from his chest.
 He looked up to see Sev standing over him.
 He offered a hand, and Marcus graciously took it, stumbling to his feet.

 Looking around, he surveyed the aftermath.
-The three Kadorans lay, unmoving, in the sand.
+The three Antuzans lay, unmoving, in the sand.
 Sev had also taken out the third soldier, evidenced by the state of his caved in chest.
 Though Marcus also noted two crossbow bolts protruding  from the man's soldier.

 He grimaced as a thought came to him.
 "We have to hide the bodies.
 More scouts will eventually come around, and they'll know we were here."